 1. Quality of Care

-Prenatal Care, Immunizations, Cervical Cancer Screening (Pap Tests), Weight Assessment/Counseling for Children and Adolescents, Body Mass Index (BMI), Tobacco Use, Asthma, Coronary Artery Disease, Ischemic Vascular Disease, Colorectal Cancer Screening, Depression, HIV, Dental Sealants
+Prenatal Care, Immunizations, Cervical Cancer Screening, Weight Assessment/Counseling for Children and Adolescents, Body Mass Index (BMI) Screening and Follow-Up, Tobacco Use Screening and Intervention, Asthma Medication, Coronary Artery Disease Therapy, Ischemic Vascular Disease Antithrombotics, Colorectal Cancer Screening, Depression Screening and Follow-Up, HIV Linkage to Care, Dental Sealants

 2. Health Outcomes/Disparities